 An increasingly aging population is likely one of the key reasons that spinal fusion rates are rising in the United States.
 People over the age of 65 are more likely to experience symptomatic spinal conditions as a result of natural degeneration and can turn to surgery, even if it is unnecessary in their situation, to help treat their pain.

 According to the Census Bureau, the U.S. is seeing a period of considerable growth in its older population.
-As a matter of fact, research predicts that by the year 2050 there will be over 83.7 million people over the age of 65, almost double what it was back in 2012.
+As a matter of fact, the Census Bureau predicts that by the year 2050 there will be over 83.7 million people over the age of 65, almost double what it was back in 2012.3

 Why this dramatic increase?

-Additionally, thanks to powerful advances in medicine and better living conditions for the majority of the population, people are simply living longer than they did even a couple of years ago.
+Additionally, thanks to powerful advances in medicine and better living conditions for the majority of the population, people are simply living longer than they did even a couple of years ago.4

 This is important because most spinal conditions are a result of natural wear and tear that occurs over time and many conditions, like degenerative disc disease, are more likely to become symptomatic as people grow older simply because their spinal structures are worn and weaker.